-Join Quinn Cook, 2018 NBA champion, and Canon Missioner Leonard Hamlin in a conversation about faith and perseverance.
+Watch the conversation between Quinn Cook, 2018 NBA champion and Canon Missioner Leonard Hamlin about faith and perseverance.
 A graduate of Dematha High School in Prince George’s County, Cook is a producer of the recently released Showtime documentary Basketball County: In the Water.
 His early life experiences and strong family ties to church laid the foundation for a faith that undergirds a commitment to community and to God.

 Honest to God – May 20, 2020